sustainable-git/iOS-Application-Study/[Stanford] iOS11 App developement/CHAPTER 7/README.md

 <img>

 - Segues
+  - To add segue between two views, just Control + drag
+  - If you want to call, use identifier

 <img> // control + drag with button and view
 <img> // Choose theme

 - Segue preparation
   - Because that preparation happens before outlet, errors can occur